 The side deltoids are one of the main muscle groups activated when doing upright rows but many people seem to use a very close grip on the bar.
 Try a moderate grip and you will notice that the movement seems to become a lot more natural.

 A close grip pushes your elbow forwards and out which means less stress is being taken by the medial deltoid.
-Slightly wider grip ensures that the elbows come up and to the sides instead of being forced forwards which doesn’t put the deltoids in a healthy position.
+A slightly wider grip ensures that the elbows come up and to the sides instead of being forced forwards which doesn’t put the deltoids in a healthy position.

 5. The Bigger The Range Of Motion The Better